Preserving appreciation of Greendale, Wisconsin, a National Historic Landmark

 and one of only three American Greenbelt communities.

-A big red piece of Greendale’s history is returning home.
-The 1938 Diamond T Model 509s fire engine that was used by the Village of Greendale Fire Department in 1938 — and for many years following — was donated to the Greendale Historical Society by Steven Cohrs of New Jersey earlier this week.
+A big red artifact of Greendale’s history has come home.
+The 1938 Diamond T Model 509s fire engine that was used by the Village of Greendale Volunteer Fire Department starting in 1938 — and for many years following — was donated to the Greendale Historical Society by Steven Cohrs of New Jersey last month at no cost to the Society or the Village of Greendale.

-The fire engine is 27 feet long, and 8 feet wide and high.
-There are ladders, hoses and search lights.
+The fire engine is 27 feet long, and about 8 feet wide and high.
+There are ladders, hoses, search lights, and other fire fighting equipment.
 The truck was previously owned in Utah and Michigan.

-The value of the truck is estimated at $37,000.
-The Society will partner with the Village of Greendale in the storage and use of this exceptional piece of our history.
+The Diamond T was Greendale’s second fire fighting vehicle and its first new one.
+It was built on a Diamond T truck chassis and fitted out as a fire truck by Howe Fire Apparatus in Anderson, Indiana.
+The appraised value of the truck is $37,400.
+The Society will partner with the Village of Greendale in the storage, maintenance, display, and use of this exceptional piece of our history.

 Tour Historic Greendale

-This summer, the Greendale Historical Society is offering guided tours of Historic Downtown Greendale.
+During the summer, the Greendale Historical Society offers guided tours of Historic Downtown Greendale.
 The tours will coincide with the Open Market held on Greendale’s Broad Street in between Northway and Schoolway. in the shadow of the iconic Village Hall.

 It is the mission of the Greendale Historical Society to preserve and promote the buildings, landmarks and artifacts that illustrate the history of Greendale, Wisconsin; to increase awareness, understanding and appreciation of the Village’s founding, growth and designation as a National Historic Landmark; and to strengthen the current and future historic character of the Village.